jishnu0323/kubernetes-psa-notes/eks-setup-psa.md

 You only pay for the control plane separately (around ~$0.10/hour per cluster).

 Worker Nodes (EC2 Instances) are provisioned in your AWS account based on your flags like --node-type, --nodes-min, etc.
-## After cluster created we can check nodes using below command.

 So in short:
 ✅ Yes, a cluster = control plane + worker nodes